Abi Spence

 Training and qualifications

-• Member of BICA, (the British Infertility Counselling Association), The Relational School, and I am a media volunteer for Fertility Network UK.
+• Member of BICA, (the British Infertility Counselling Association) and The Relational School.

 • I hold DBS clearance to work with adults.